Nextpeer/Nextpeer-libgdx/README.md

 	}

 <a id="LaunchingNextpeer"></a>
-##Launching Nextpeer
+## Launching Nextpeer

-Now that we’ve set the callback handlers, we can open up an entrypoint to Nextpeer for the player.
-Basically, we want the player to be taken to Nextpeer’s screen once she taps “Play”.
-Modify the update() method in superjumper/com.badlogicgames.superjumper/MainMenuScreen.java as follows (add the code when the player taps the “Play” rect):
+Now that we’ve set the callback handlers, we can set up an entry point to Nextpeer.
+We'll open Nextpeer when the player taps *Play*.
+Modify the `update()` method in `superjumper/com.badlogicgames.superjumper/MainMenuScreen.java` as follows:

 	if (OverlapTester.pointInRectangle(playBounds, touchPoint.x, touchPoint.y)) {
     	Assets.playSound(Assets.clickSound);

     	// game.setScreen(new GameScreen(game));

-		// Launch Nextpeer the dashboard when someone taps on Play if (NextpeerPlugin.isAvailable()) {
+		// Launch Nextpeer the dashboard when the player taps Play if (NextpeerPlugin.isAvailable()) {
 			NextpeerPlugin.tournaments().launch();
     	}